 What's Next

-- Join a flying club: Cut hourly costs from $200 to $125.
-That's a 37% reduction in the gap.
+- Join a flying club: Cut hourly costs from $200 to something less stupid.
+Small victory, large bill.

 I'm tracking every dollar publicly on my Flight Funded dashboard.
 Real numbers, real time, no spin.
 If AI-powered side income can fund a pilot career, you'll see it happen there first.